ENHANCING MRV CAPACITY FOR JURSIDICTIONAL REDD+ PROGRAMS

 Highlights from the projects include:

-• A user‐friendly, online forest carbon and deforestation monitoring tool (CCAL) that allows for easy reporting and analysis with customizations for use in state REDD+ programs
+- A user‐friendly, online forest carbon and deforestation monitoring tool (CCAL) that allows for easy reporting and analysis with customization for use in state REDD+ programs

 Project Report (EN):

 The Project report provides an overview of the activities completed and a description of the deliverables achieved through project implementation.